etwither/hand_tracker/README.md

 # hand_tracker
-Creating a program to track hands and detect different signs
+Creating a program to track hands and detect different

+requirments
+- mediapipe
+- opencv